MicrosoftDocs/learn/learn-pr/azure/store-data-azure-premium-blob-storage/includes/validate-performance-benefits-azure-premium-blob-storage.md

 ### Task 5: Upload blobs to the Azure Standard performance storage account

 Use the following procedure to use a custom .NET app to upload blobs to the Azure Standard performance storage account you created earlier in this exercise.
 You‘ll use these blobs to evaluate the latency of blob download operations later in this exercise.
-You will also configure storage diagnostics that will allow you to assess service-side latency.
+You'll also configure storage diagnostics that will allow you to assess service-side latency.

 > [!NOTE]
 > Before you proceed with this task, verify that the storage mounting operation of the Azure Cloud Shell you initiated at the end of Task 2 completed successfully and that the provisioning of Azure Standard performance storage account you initiated in Task 3 has completed.